Leistungsabfall/affe/README.md

 export PATH="$PATH:<path-to-dist-folder>" # Replace <path-to-dist-folder> with the actual path to the dist folder
 ```

+After that, restart your terminal or run the above export command.

 You can now start `affe` by simply running `affe` in the terminal.

 To use `affe` with `sudo`, create a symlink: